Metering data processing

 • Meter to infer by calculation:

-• Auto: The virtual meter if there is one; otherwise, the photovoltaic production.
+• Auto: The virtual meter if one exists, otherwise the photovoltaic production.

-• Meter selected from the dropdown list: the system ignores the raw data of this meter and reconstructs it from the others.
+• Meter selected in the dropdown list: The system ignores the raw data of this meter and reconstructs it from others.
 This mode is impossible if there is a virtual meter.
-Note that a "deactivated" meter should not be selected.
+Note that a "disabled" meter should not be selected.

-• Data Cleaning: removes negative or inconsistent data from the validated data.
+• Data cleaning: Removes negative or inconsistent data in the validated data.

-When the reconstruction is launched, all existing validated data in the selected period are deleted and then reconstructed.
+When reconstruction starts, all existing validated data in the selected period is deleted then reconstructed.

 Possible errors:

-• There is no data between the start date and end date for at least one meter (excluding isolated meters).
-There must be at least two readings in the selected period.
+• There is no data between the start and end date for at least one meter (excluding isolated meters).
+At least two readings are required within the selected period.

 • At least one of the registers mentioned above is missing for at least one of the meters.